Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 AX5043 enables low to individually power them on.
 Then the processor can drive PA\_PWR\_EN high to power on the PA and LNA\_ENABLE high to power on the LNA.

+# Board Configuration

+The board has a number of zero-ohm resistors for configuring the board type.
+These are:

+  - BOARD\_NUM - Remove for board 1 or simplex, populate for board 2.

+  - EXTERN\_CONTROL - Remove if the board (or board pair) manage their own activity and power state.
+Populate if another entity controls power and the active lines on a board pair.
+This should generally not be populated on a simplex board, it will always be active and some other entity probably controls its power signal.

+  - 5V\_S[1-3], 5V\_p - One of these should be populated depending on
+    where the board should get its +5V power.

+  - 3V3\_S[1-3], 3V3\_p - One of these should be populated depending on
+    where the board should get its +3.3V power.

 # Active/Standby State Machine